fangedhex/ecosurvivalserver/README.md

 If not you can build, the version you want directly from my repository like this :

-To specify a custom version, use environment variable like this :
 ```
 docker build -t ecosurvivalserver --build-arg ECO_VERSION=0.7.2.4-beta https://github.com/Fanged-Hex/EcoSurvivalServer.git
 ```

 Replace 0.7.2.4-beta by the version you want :)